orikayton/My-second-project-in-SQL/README.md

-# My-second-project-in-SQL
+Second product in SQL from my stady -
-Second product in SQL from my stady
+Solving business questions